!!! Please understand that in home visits have been discontinued indefinitely !!!!

 Our cattery is closed to showing, breeding and outside cats.
 We take every caution possible to ensure our cats and kittens are free of disease.

-Additionally, our adults receive full blood work on an annual basis.
 Each kitten is given a thorough physical by our veterinarian when they are “speutered.”
 He will provide a signed letter that certifies that each kitten is in good health.
 In addition, I offer a health guarantee by contract that covers hereditary/congenital defects as well as loss from FIP.
 I will also provide you with complete vaccination/de-worm records along with recommendations for future vaccinations.
 Regular check-ups and vaccinations are crucial for the health of your kitten.

 We recommend a high-quality premium dry food as well as wet food for your Ragdoll kitten each day.
 The latest research indicates that cats that have been fed only dry foods can develop urinary crystals or blockages as well as early onset of diabetes and other diseases.